Arzoka/supabase-auth-react-js/README.md

 After you've added the custom smtp server, you can now use custom email domains! :)

-4. Adjust the .env file in the root of the project to match your supabase instance.
+4. Create a .env file in the root of the project and fill it to match your supabase instance according to the .env.example file.

 ## NOTE: This project assumes the existance of table Comments in your supabase instance.